In this article

 Here's what that means in practice:

 Integration platforms like Albato simplify compliance with built-in monitoring, logging, and user management tools.
-Don’t wait until you have a breach or a compliance audit—build governance into your integration plan from day one.
+They can also work alongside PCI compliance solutions to ensure end-to-end encryption and proper handling of sensitive payment data.
+Don't wait until you have a breach or a compliance audit—build governance into your integration plan from day one.

 4. Maintain and monitor